 The main cultural policy task for developing countries is to build up a well-functioning cultural infrastructure and to create programmes that promote a dynamic cultural life that stimulates artistic, intellectual and cultural heritage activities.
-Cultural institutions and organisations are vital for a vibrant civil society and a well-functioning public sector based on broad popular participation.
+Cultural institutions and organisations are vital for a vibrant civil society and a wellfunctioning public sector based on broad popular participation.
 Freedom of expression and the establishment of free media and other arenas for critical debate and cultural confrontation are essential if people are to form their own opinions and become politically engaged, and are vital elements in any genuine democratic development.
-Culture and value systems affect the political and economic climate in countries and regions, for example through attitudes to corruption and innovation, and are essential for developing a dialogue across established political, economic and social boundaries
+Culture and value systems affect the political and economic climate in countries and regions, for example through attitudes to corruption and innovation, and are essential for developing a dialogue across estab-